-Our model is built upon a panel vector autoregressive model (PVAR) framework, where the terminology that we use thereafter is based on Canova and Ciccarelli (2013).
-In general, PVAR models are increasingly becoming a popular tool for examining the interactions of several entities.
-The main advantage over traditional structural VARs is the addition of a crosssectional structure.
+Our model is built upon a panel vector autoregressive (PVAR) framework, where the terminology that we use thereafter is based on Canova and Ciccarelli (2013).
+In general, PVAR models are increasingly becoming a popular tool for examining the interactions of several entities (see for example Apostolakis and Papadopoulos, 2019; Montiel and Pedroni, 2019).
+The main advantage over traditional structural VARs is the addition of a cross-sectional structure.
 This is a significant property that allows us to assess and test the potential linkages and spillovers among the examined countries.
-Letting $y{i,t}$ be a vector of Gendogenous variables of country i (i=1,...,N) at time t (t=1,...,T) with l lags (l=1,...,L) and $x_t$ a set of M exogenous variables, common to all units, the PVAR model is written as:
+Letting $y{i,t}$ be a vector of G endogenous variables of country i (i=1,...,N) at time t (t=1,...,T) with l lags (l=1,...,L) and $x_t$ a set of M exogenous variables, common to all units, the PVAR model is written as: